 3. Other Topics Proposed:

 In addition to the above themes for consideration, some experts suggested a few other topics: (a) mobilizing new solutions for connectivity (for more details, please see Comments C-009) and (b) mobilizing an enabling policy environment for new and emerging telecommunications/ICTs (for more details, please see Comments C-009).
+Some experts supported the inclusion of these topics as important to address the theme of “policies for mobilizing new and emerging telecommunications/ICTs for sustainable development.”
 Other experts were of the opinion that these are cross-cutting thematic issues that have already been covered across the Report.

 4. Conclusion